dbpunk-labs/db3/README.md

 # Features
 **Schemaless**

-You can store data on the DB3 Network without any changes.
+You can store data on DB3 Network without any change.

 **High Performance**